jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 Pfizer sources all four lipids ingredients from UK-headquartered [Croda international](https://www.croda.com).
 The [news release](https://www.croda.com/en-gb/news/2020/11/pfizer-croda) implies that the recently acquired subsidiary [Avanti Polar Lipids](https://avantilipids.com), located in Alabaster, Alabama, would handle the production.

 Moderna sources all lipids ingredients from the German-headquartered company [CordenPharma](https://www.cordenpharma.com).[^22] One facility in Boulder, CO, which was recently expanded and can now produce 400kg per batch[^23], and two facilities in [Liestal, Switzerland](https://www.cordenpharma.com/facilities/liestal/), and [Chenôve, France](https://www.cordenpharma.com/facilities/chenove/), are set up to produce the lipids required by Moderna.
-According to this [Chemical & Engineering News](https://cen.acs.org/business/outsourcing/Pfizer-Moderna-ready-vaccine-manufacturing/98/i46) article CordonPharma had to expand their capacity ten-fold and can now produce three to four times Moderna’s demand.
+According to this [Chemical & Engineering News](https://cen.acs.org/business/outsourcing/Pfizer-Moderna-ready-vaccine-manufacturing/98/i46) article CordenPharma had to expand their capacity ten-fold and can now produce three to four times Moderna’s demand.

 ## Lipid Nanoparticle (LNP) Production